shioi-ITA/firstdjango/README.md

 firstdjango
 ===========

-I'm a newbee with django.
+I'm a newbie with django.
 I read the Django Book on the Internet.

 This is my first django project based on python2.7, django1.6 and sqlite3.
 I used GenericViews(ListView, DetailView, UpdateView, CreateView, DeleteView).